two-first-names/cv/index.md

 ---
 # Joe Roberts

-As a software developer working in the public sector, I pride myself on creating user-led services and working in lean agile teams.
-I am skilled in a variety of languages and can put my skills to any challenge, bringing methodologies such as Clean Architecture, TDD, Hexagonal Architecture and more.
+As a software developer working predominantly on public sector projects, I pride myself on creating user-led services and working in lean agile and multidisciplinary teams.
+I am skilled in a wide variety of languages and can pu1t my skills to any challenge, bringing methodologies such as Clean Architecture, TDD, Hexagonal Architecture and more.

 ## Experience

+`October 2020 - Present`
+__Software Engineer - DVLA__
+- Part of a Made Tech team delivering a new user journey for new drivers
+- Technologies used:
+  - NodeJS, running on AWS Lambda
+  - React frontend
+  - DynamoDB
+  - Ruby
+- As part of the start of this project, I worked to upskill the team on cloud technologies, including Kubernetes (not used on this project, but very prevelant within DVLA)
+- Following TDD and agile principles, along with GDS Service Standard and 12-factor app principles.

 `June 2020 - October 2020`
 __Software Engineer - NHS BSA__
 - Part of a Made Tech team to deliver a jobs board for the NHS.
+- Working on the project from Private Beta and progressing to Public Beta.
 - Technologies used:
   - Java Spring microservices forming the backend
   - NodeJS with Nunjucks using NHS.UK Frontend for the frontend